JerryMcCullough/tidy_data/README.md

-##Variables
+###Variables
 The raw data set contains 561 variables.
 We are only using the mean and standard deviation in our study.
 The following is a list of the variables that are extracted from the original data.
 We also rename the variables to more meaningful names.
 The variable list contains the original name (preceded by feature number) and the new name that is assigned to the variable.

-feature number | Original Variable Name | New Variable Name
+Feature Number | Original Variable Name | New Variable Name
 --- | --- | ---
-1| tBodyAcc-mean()-X |        - BodyAccelerationDirectionXTimeMean
+1| tBodyAcc-mean()-X |         BodyAccelerationDirectionXTimeMean

-2| tBodyAcc-mean()-Y |        - BodyAccelerationDirectionYTimeMean
+2| tBodyAcc-mean()-Y |         BodyAccelerationDirectionYTimeMean

-3| tBodyAcc-mean()-Z |       - BodyAccelerationDirectionZTimeMean
+3| tBodyAcc-mean()-Z |        BodyAccelerationDirectionZTimeMean

-4 tBodyAcc-std()-X          - BodyAccelerationDirectionXTimeSdev
+4 tBodyAcc-std()-X           BodyAccelerationDirectionXTimeSdev

-5 tBodyAcc-std()-Y          - BodyAccelerationDirectionYTimeSdev
+5 tBodyAcc-std()-Y           BodyAccelerationDirectionYTimeSdev

-6 tBodyAcc-std()-Z          - BodyAccelerationDirectionZTimeSdev
+6 tBodyAcc-std()-Z           BodyAccelerationDirectionZTimeSdev

-41 tGravityAcc-mean()-X     - GravityAccelerationDirectionXTimeMean
+41 tGravityAcc-mean()-X      GravityAccelerationDirectionXTimeMean

-42 tGravityAcc-mean()-Y     - GravityAccelerationDirectionYTimeMean
+42 tGravityAcc-mean()-Y      GravityAccelerationDirectionYTimeMean

-43 tGravityAcc-mean()-Z     - GravityAccelerationDirectionZTimeMean
+43 tGravityAcc-mean()-Z      GravityAccelerationDirectionZTimeMean

-44 tGravityAcc-std()-X      - GravityAccelerationDirectionXTimeSdev
+44 tGravityAcc-std()-X       GravityAccelerationDirectionXTimeSdev

-45 tGravityAcc-std()-Y      - GravityAccelerationDirectionYTimeSdev
+45 tGravityAcc-std()-Y       GravityAccelerationDirectionYTimeSdev

-46 tGravityAcc-std()-Z      - GravityAccelerationDirectionZTimeSdev
+46 tGravityAcc-std()-Z       GravityAccelerationDirectionZTimeSdev

-81 tBodyAccJerk-mean()-X    - BodyAccelerationJerkDirectionXTimeMean
+81 tBodyAccJerk-mean()-X     BodyAccelerationJerkDirectionXTimeMean

-82 tBodyAccJerk-mean()-Y    - BodyAccelerationJerkDirectionYTimeMean
+82 tBodyAccJerk-mean()-Y     BodyAccelerationJerkDirectionYTimeMean

-83 tBodyAccJerk-mean()-Z    - BodyAccelerationJerkDirectionZTimeMean
+83 tBodyAccJerk-mean()-Z     BodyAccelerationJerkDirectionZTimeMean

-84 tBodyAccJerk-std()-X     - BodyAccelerationJerkDirectionXTimeSdev
+84 tBodyAccJerk-std()-X      BodyAccelerationJerkDirectionXTimeSdev

-85 tBodyAccJerk-std()-Y     - BodyAccelerationJerkDirectionYTimeSdev
+85 tBodyAccJerk-std()-Y      BodyAccelerationJerkDirectionYTimeSdev

-86 tBodyAccJerk-std()-Z     - BodyAccelerationJerkDirectionZTimeSdev
+86 tBodyAccJerk-std()-Z      BodyAccelerationJerkDirectionZTimeSdev

-121 tBodyGyro-mean()-X      - BodyGyroDirectionXTimeMean
+121 tBodyGyro-mean()-X       BodyGyroDirectionXTimeMean

-122 tBodyGyro-mean()-Y      - BodyGyroDirectionYTimeMean
+122 tBodyGyro-mean()-Y       BodyGyroDirectionYTimeMean

-123 tBodyGyro-mean()-Z      - BodyGyroDirectionZTimeMean
+123 tBodyGyro-mean()-Z       BodyGyroDirectionZTimeMean

-124 tBodyGyro-std()-X       - BodyGyroDirectionXTimeSdev
+124 tBodyGyro-std()-X        BodyGyroDirectionXTimeSdev

-125 tBodyGyro-std()-Y       - BodyGyroDirectionYTimeSdev
+125 tBodyGyro-std()-Y        BodyGyroDirectionYTimeSdev

-126 tBodyGyro-std()-Z       - BodyGyroDirectionZTimeSdev
+126 tBodyGyro-std()-Z        BodyGyroDirectionZTimeSdev

-161 tBodyGyroJerk-mean()-X  - BodyGyroJerkDirectionXTimeMean
+161 tBodyGyroJerk-mean()-X   BodyGyroJerkDirectionXTimeMean

-162 tBodyGyroJerk-mean()-Y  - BodyGyroJerkDirectionYTimeMean
+162 tBodyGyroJerk-mean()-Y   BodyGyroJerkDirectionYTimeMean

-163 tBodyGyroJerk-mean()-Z  - BodyGyroJerkDirectionZTimeMean
+163 tBodyGyroJerk-mean()-Z   BodyGyroJerkDirectionZTimeMean

 164 tBodyGyroJerk-std()-X
 165 tBodyGyroJerk-std()-Y